RaphiOriginal/blindAutomation/README.md

       direction: (optional, WIND only) define a range in degree in which direction the wind should blow to open the blind
         from: degree starting the wind direction range
         to: degree stopping the wind direction range
+      at: (optional) list of days or range or placeholders to define at which days the trigger should be applied.
+Default is every day!`
 ```

 ##### CLOUDY